Storm Damage 911 Storm restoration, matched fast

 Lafayette County, FL

-Storm restoration in Mayo
+Storm damage restoration in Mayo

 Mayo is a small rural town and the county seat of Lafayette County, one of the most sparsely populated counties in north-central Florida, where the Suwannee River forms the entire eastern boundary and the surrounding landscape is a mix of pine flatwoods and cattle pasture.
 Lafayette sits in a direct landfalling track for storms coming off Florida's Big Bend coast, and the county's inland position means the danger is high winds and freshwater flooding rather than surge - when Hurricane Idalia struck in 2023, the region absorbed 8 to 12 inches of rainfall and sustained winds that tore apart farm structures along the Suwannee corridor.
 Slow-moving systems and river rise can compound damage for days after a storm passes.
 Storm Damage 911 connects Mayo homeowners with vetted, licensed local contractors for a free post-storm assessment.